AHaliq/AdvPLSlides/main.typ

 - *Types* in programming are a "compiler enforced" discipline to ensure well formed programs. i.e. $1 + 2$ would be legal unlike $1 + quote"a"quote$ #pause
 - *Strong Types* with features such as generics are able to express more general and also more specific guarantees i.e. vector of some type variable $X$, vector of ints vs vector of untyped values #pause
 - *Dependent Types* gives us a framework to express mathematics where terms are proofs and types are propositions.
 This automates verification of mathematical proofs and results, instead of relying on human experts.
 We can also now do formal methods that ensure correctness of programs rigorously using types. #pause
 - *Homotopy Type Theory* and univalence asserts that when types are equal we automatically have a map for terms from one type to the other.
-Thus given a proof / term in one type, for free we get the proof in the other. #pause
+Thus given a proof / term in one type, for free we get the proof in the other; proof transfer #pause
 - *Higher Observational Type Theory*: is one attempt at making HoTT practical (on a computer) using ideas from logical relations and parametricity.

 == Outline <touying:hidden>

 #components.adaptive-columns(outline(title: none, indent: 1em))

-= HoTT from scratch
+= Substitution Calculus

 == Deductive Systems